 Final Thoughts

-These sautéed style caramelized onions in the air fryer are great for pasta dishes, sauces, soups, grilled cheese, burgers, hot dogs, and more.
+These sauteed style caramelized onions in the air fryer are great for pasta dishes, sauces, soups, grilled cheese, burgers, hot dogs, and more.

-Air Fryer Caramelized Onions – Perfectly Browned!
+Air Fryer Caramelized Onions (Sliced Onions)

 Equipment

-- Paring knife or similar
+- Paring knife (or similar)

 Ingredients

-- 1 Large onion (yellow or sweet variety preferred)
+- 1 large onion (yellow or sweet variety preferred)

-- 1 Tbsp Olive oil
+- 1 Tbsp olive oil

-- 1 Tbsp Butter or margarine
+- 1 Tbsp butter or margarine

 - Salt & pepper (to taste)